 Update on Defibrillator Fundraising

-At the time of writing we have raised £2,419.00 of the £3,500.00 we aim to raise to provide a defibrillator and its maintenance and insurance for the next 10 years.
+At the time of writing we have raised £2,749.00 of the £3,500.00 we aim to raise to provide a defibrillator and its maintenance and insurance for the next 10 years.
+Thanks to the Gardening Society and a number of individual donations, we are still moving towards our target.
+Figures from the school children’s sponsored walk are not yet available.
+The May Café proceeds will also be donated and the Guild have decided they will again donate the proceeds of their next raffle to the fund.

 Once the defibrillator has been installed we will be running a community defibrillator Seminar that will demonstrate the use of the defibrillator and explain how it works and its benefits to the community in saving precious minutes in the treatment of sudden cardiac arrest.
 This event will be open to all and no special skills are required just your willingness to play an important role in the event of a medical emergency.
 The date will be advised in due course.
 Key fobs with the cabinet access code will also be available to all village residents and businesses.